-- 1. In January of the student's second year, the following is expected: - Significant progress on core courses. - Completion of Professional Development Modules on research ethics, standards, and procedures. - Student membership in at least one appropriate national organization. - M.A.
-Plan of Study approved and submitted. - Submission of presentation/poster.
-This is suggested but not necessary by this time. - 2.
-In January of the student's third year, the following is expected: - Successful completion of all the core courses. - Presentation/poster at state, regional, national, or international conference, at least as part of a team. - Submission of article with student as co-author to a peer reviewed journal or a chapter for an edited volume. - Completion of M.A. thesis, including oral defense. - Ph.D.
+- 1. Students in their second year of study should expect to report on - Significant progress on core courses. - Completion of Professional Development Modules on research ethics, standards, and procedures. - Student membership in at least one appropriate national organization. - Submission of presentation/poster to a state, regional, national, or international. - M.A.
+Plan of Study approved and submitted (if student enters with a Bachelor's degree). - 2.
+In January of the student's third year, the following is expected: - Successful completion of all the core courses. - Presentation/poster at state, regional, national, or international conference, at least as part of a team. - Second presentation/poster submitted to state, regional, national, or international conference. - Submission of article with student as co-author to a peer reviewed journal or a chapter for an edited volume.

+- Completion of M.A. thesis, including oral defense (if student enters with a Bachelor's degree). - Ph.D.
 Plan of Study approved and submitted. - 3.
-In January of the student's fourth year, the following is expected: - Second presentation/poster at state, regional, national, or international conference. - Preliminary Portfolio submitted. - Literature review or conceptual/theoretical/applied paper submitted for review as general/comprehensive examination (may only be completed after preliminary portfolio submitted).

-- Written dissertation proposal submitted and reviewed; oral defense of proposal before faculty Advisory Committee (may only be submitted after approval of completion of Comprehensive/General Exam). - 4.
+In January of the student's fourth year, the following is expected: - Preliminary Portfolio submitted. - Literature review or conceptual/theoretical/applied paper submitted for review as general/comprehensive examination (may only be completed after preliminary portfolio submitted). - Written dissertation proposal submitted and reviewed; oral defense of proposal before faculty Advisory Committee (may only be submitted after approval of completion of Comprehensive/General Exam). - 4.
 Before degree conferral, the following is expected: - Second article or chapter submitted; preferred as first author. - Third presentation/poster at state, regional, national, or international conference. - Teaching and/or service/clinical experience completed. - Final portfolio submitted for evaluation. - Dissertation approved, presented, and defended.

-It is important to recognize that it is the student's responsibility to make satisfactory progress.
+It is important to recognize that it is the student's responsibility to make satisfactory and in most cases, superior progress, exceeding the suggested minimum achievements detailed above.
 All students must continue to register under appropriate catalog numbers every semester or the Graduate School will terminate the student's candidacy even if the student and student's Major Advisor and advisory committee feel satisfactory progress is being made.
 However, simply continuing to pay continuous registration without progress on one's course work, thesis, general examination, or dissertation is not considered satisfactory progress.
 The Major Advisor is empowered to instruct the Graduate School to terminate a student's candidacy for lack of progress.